DHCP relay enables multi-subnet DHCP

 | 150 | TFTP Server Address | Cisco-specific alternative to option 66 |

 Options 66 and 67 matter in OT environments where IP phones and thin clients download firmware at boot.
-A misconfigured option 66 causes devices to fail their boot sequence silently.
+A misconfigured option 66 causes devices to halt their boot sequence silently.

 The giaddr (Gateway IP Address) field tells the server which subnet the client belongs to.
 The server uses giaddr to select the correct address pool.
 Without a relay agent, clients on remote subnets never receive an address.